Bob Dylan biopic A Complete Unknown: Cast, release date, director, plot and songs

 We don't know what songs will appear just yet, but given the title and what we know so far, we bet that 'Like A Rolling Stone' and 'Maggie's Farm' will be present and correct.

-And the first trailer found Chalamet singing a note-perfect 'A Hard Rain’s A‐Gonna Fall'.
+The first teaser trailer found Chalamet singing a note-perfect 'A Hard Rain’s A‐Gonna Fall'.
+The full-length trailer had him singing 'Girl From The North Country' and 'Like A Rolling Stone'.